kayas257/DHT11-zynq/README.md

 Any issue mail at
-Kayasdev@gmail.com or raise a issue
+Kayasdev@gmail.com or raise an issue